 What happens when I submit a form?

-If you share your name on the form (optional), either Lisa or Sarah will contact you directly and promptly, typically within 24 hours.
-Lisa or Sarah will talk with you about the incident and discuss options.
+If you share your name on the form (optional), either Dawn or Sarah will contact you directly and promptly, typically within 24 hours.
+Dawn or Sarah will talk with you about the incident and discuss options.
 Options include but are not limited to officially recording the incident without further action, contacting the individual named in the report to discuss what occurred, employing the appropriate/applicable process (e.g., Student Conduct Process, Human Resources investigation, etc.) to determine an outcome, and/or providing information regarding resources and support.
 We will do our best to follow the reporting person’s preferences.

 Discrimination and Bias-Incident Online Reporting Form

-If you share your name on the form (optional), either Lisa or Sarah will contact you directly and promptly.
+If you share your name on the form (optional), either Dawn or Sarah will contact you directly and promptly.
 She will talk with you about the incident and discuss your options.
 In addition, she will provide information regarding resources and support.

 If you choose to remain anonymous they will coordinate action based upon the information shared.
 Anonymous information provides perspective regarding a situation but may not enable any direct action to be taken, depending upon the details provided.